What is Benchmarking?

 Primary Benchmarking Elements

 The Key Performance Indicator (KPI) system is the basis of the benchmarking process, and is designed to compare performance and identify lines of inquiry.
-CoMET and Nova use a KPI system with approximately 30 top-level indicators, which are designed to measure the overall performance of the organisation in six distinct areas: Growth, Learning & Innovation; Financial; Customer; Internal Processes; Safety & Security; and Environment.
+The Community of Metros use a KPI system with approximately 30 top-level indicators, which are designed to measure the overall performance of the organisation in six distinct areas: Growth, Learning & Innovation; Financial; Customer; Internal Processes; Safety & Security; and Environment.
 The design is comprehensive enough so as to represent all of the different parts of the metro business, yet concise enough to be able to be used effectively by management.
 The data items behind this set of indicators is collected to standard definitions by all members on an annual basis.

 The performance of a metro organisation is impacted by factors both within and outside management control.
 It is therefore very important to understand the effects of city context and external factors on metros’ performance.
 To account for this, the KPIs are often normalised in multiple ways, such as for the local cost of labour or the density of the city.
 Statistical analyses are used to provide greater understanding of the results, while time series analyses allow for trends in performance to be identified.
 This helps to highlight which members are changing their practices and what improvements are relatively achievable.
 Where clear differences or improvements in performance are identified, detailed analysis is carried out through case studies.
-Approximately four to six case studies are conducted in CoMET and Nova combined each year, that included detailed data analysis, questionnaires, and interviews with functional experts.
+Approximately four to six annual case studies are conducted by the Community of Metros that includes detailed data analysis, questionnaires, and interviews with functional experts.
 Case studies are further supported by expert workshops where appropriate.
 In many cases best practices may be found outside the metro industry, so other public transport operations and even other industries are reviewed for relevant practices.